iansui2/redux-counter-app/README.md

 # Redux Counter App

-A simple and modern counter application built using **React** and **Redux**.
-This app demonstrates state management using Redux and provides a user-friendly interface with interactive buttons.
+A modern and interactive counter application built with **React 19** and **Redux Toolkit**.
+This app demonstrates effective state management using Redux and provides a sleek, user-friendly interface with a dark/light theme toggle feature.

 ## Features

-- Increment, decrement, and reset the counter value.
+- Increment, decrement, and reset the counter value with attractive button animations.
+- Toggle between dark and light themes for personalized user experience.
-- Modern and minimalist design with Tailwind CSS for styling.
+- Modern and minimalist design implemented with Tailwind CSS.
-- Uses Redux for global state management.
+- Global state management using Redux Toolkit.
-- Responsive design that works on all screen sizes.
+- Fully responsive design that adapts to all screen sizes.

 ## Installation